Pumpkin Soup

 This post may contain affiliate links.
 Please read our disclosure policy.

 • Pumpkin: Use a smaller sugar pie pumpkin for this recipe.
-The pumpkin is roasted before the flesh is scooped out and this enhances it’s natural flavors.
+The pumpkin is roasted before the flesh is scooped out.
+This enhances its natural flavors.

 • Sage: The flavor of fresh sage adds a wonderful earthy and herby flavor to the soup.
 Thyme or rosemary would also work well in this recipe.